SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

 Why change?
 ^^^^^^^^^^^

 Previously, a lot of post-processing was handled by the ``WaveformExtractor`` class.
 However, as the name suggests, this singles out waveforms as special.
 But many outputs don't care about waveforms.
-And this isn't just a naming problem: you had to create a WaveformExtractor object (and thus calculate waveforms) to calculate e.g. spike_amplitudes, which didn't necessarily depend on them.
+And this isn't just a naming problem: you had to create a WaveformExtractor object (and thus calculate waveforms) to calculate e.g. correlograms, which didn't depend on them.
 Then to access this data you had to access the WaveformExtractor.
-We felt that this was confusing to the user: why are the spike amplitudes stored in a waveform class??
+We felt that this was confusing to the user: why are the correlograms stored in a waveform class??
 This mixing of waveforms with non-waveform objects also makes the codebase messy and harder to develop.

 Our new class is called the ``SortingAnalyzer``.
 You can think of this as combining a recording and a sorting into one.
 There are then lots of ``extensions`` which you can calculate.
 Waveforms are one extension of the SortingAnalyzer, but aren't special.
 We hope the new class is simpler to understand, especially for beginners.
 It also comes with some new features: you can calculate multiple extensions at the same time, it has better caching and better zarr support (hopefully leading to fast interactive widgets in the future).